 - a.
 Identification of Aircraft Accident Investigation Site Hazards.
-Aircraft accident investigation sites often present many different types of hazards, requiring careful analysis and preparation by AFS investigators prior to site entry.
+Aircraft accident investigation sites often present many different types of hazards, requiring careful analysis by AIR employees prior to site entry.
+In many cases, AFS aircraft accident investigators will have already been on scene prior to the arrival of AIR personnel.
 The following are some of the more common types of aircraft accident investigation site hazards.
-See Appendix A, AAIS Program Definitions, for AAIS Program-related definitions.
+See appendix A, AAIS Program Definitions, for AAIS Program-related definitions.
 Appendix B, Hazard Analysis, presents additional detail on aircraft accident site hazards. - (1) Human Biological Hazards.
-Bloodborne pathogens (BBP) from crash victims or from air ambulance aircraft (refer to the AFS Bloodborne Pathogen Program Order located on the AFS OSH Program Web page (https://my.faa.gov/go/AFSOSH) for more information). - (2) Environmental Biological Hazards.
+BBP from crash victims or from air ambulance aircraft (please refer to the AIR Bloodborne Pathogens (BBP) Program Order FAA IR 3900.74 for more information). - (2) Environmental Biological Hazards.
 Disease-bearing insects, venomous reptiles/spiders, dangerous animals, plants, etc. - (3) Chemical Hazards.
-Explosives, flammable gases, liquids and solids, toxic or corrosive substances, etc. - (4) Radioactive Hazards.
-Medical cargo, etc.
+Explosives, flammable gases, liquids and solids, toxic or corrosive substances, burning composite material, etc.

-- (5) Electrical Hazards.
-Power lines, generator power cords, etc. - (6) Slips, Trips, and Fall Hazards.
+- (4) Radioactive Hazards.
+Medical cargo, etc. - (5) Electrical Hazards.
+Power lines, generator power cords, live wires within a damaged building, aircraft batteries and electrical systems that have not been de-energized, etc. - (6) Slips, Trips, and Fall Hazards.
 Muddy ground, open doors, lifts, entanglement hazards from aircraft wiring, etc. - (7) Mechanical Hazards.
 Salvage crew's equipment, power tools, etc. - (8) Noise Hazards.
 Generators, ground vehicles, aircraft engines, power tools, etc. - (9) Physical Hazards.
-Ground vehicles, falling debris, jagged metal debris, etc. - (10) Temperature, Visibility, Altitude, and Weather Hazards.
+Altitude, ground vehicles, falling debris, jagged metal debris, etc. - (10) Temperature, Visibility, Altitude, and Weather Hazards.
 Cold and hot weather, altitude hazards, ice, snow, other precipitation, reduced visibility at night and fog, etc. - (11) Impact Area Hazards.
 Crash into a building with chemicals, asbestos, etc.; crash into a swamp area, site with accessibility difficulties, terrain, etc. - b.
 Hazard Control Measures.
 Appendix C, Hazard Control Measures, provides additional details about aircraft accident site hazard control measures. - (1) Elimination.
 Hazard elimination involves removing the hazard from the workplace or allowing the work to be done from a safe distance.
-Although this is the preferred hazard control measure, due to the nature of an AFS inspector's job, this is not always possible.
-If it is not possible, the inspector must employ other methods to mitigate hazards. - (a) Inspectors and their supervisors must exercise good judgment when determining the need to execute tasks that present significant hazards that cannot be eliminated. - (b) Practical examples of hazard elimination measures include waiting at a safe distance until fires are extinguished, waiting until a coroner removes bodies and body parts, and waiting until a hazardous materials (hazmat) crew removes hazardous cargo. - (2) Engineering Controls.
+Although this is the preferred hazard control measure, due to the nature of an AIR employees' job, this is not always possible.
+If it is not possible, the employee must employ other methods to mitigate hazards. - (a) Employees and their supervisors must exercise good judgment when determining the need to execute tasks that present significant hazards that cannot be eliminated. - (b) Practical examples of hazard elimination measures include waiting at a safe distance until fires are extinguished, waiting until a coroner removes bodies and bodily parts, and waiting until a hazardous materials (hazmat) crew removes hazardous cargo. - (2) Engineering Controls.
 If the hazard cannot be eliminated, using engineering controls is the next-best measure to control the risk.
 An example is shielding noisy generators at worksites. - (3) Administrative Controls.
 Work procedures can occasionally be adjusted to mitigate accident site hazards.
-For example, during hot weather, the inspector should schedule frequent breaks to reduce the potential for heat injuries, especially when wearing protective clothing.
+For example, during hot weather, the employee should schedule frequent breaks to reduce the potential for heat injuries, especially when wearing protective clothing.
 In some cases, administrative controls can be combined with elimination measures or use of PPE. - (4) PPE.
-PPE shall be used after other control measures are determined not to be practical or as a supplement to existing administrative and engineering controls.
+PPE must be used after other control measures are determined not to be practical or as a supplement to existing administrative and engineering controls.